linuxdeepin/deepin-manual/manual-assets/professional/deepin-camera/en_US/index.md

 ### Process Photos and Videos

-On the Camera interface, right-click the photos or video files to select copy, delete and open folder.
+On the Camera interface, right-click the photos or video files to select copy, delete, and open folder.

 Copy: copy the selected photo to another path.